 Herbal teas aren’t actually ‘real’ teas made from the leaves of the tea plants you see growing in Cameron Highlands.
 Instead, herbal teas are healthy beverages made from the infusion of certain fruits, roots, spices or other parts of plants.
 Herbal teas we might be familiar with include ginger tea, cinnamon tea, and hibiscus tea.

-The health benefits and medicinal values differ from herb to herb, but the most common ones include being high in antioxidants, having calming properties, and providing temporary relief for colds or the flu.
+The health benefits and medicinal values differ from herb to herb.
+The most common ones are: high in antioxidants, having calming properties, and providing temporary relief for colds or the flu.

 1. Yarrow Tea

-Since the 17th century, the yarrow plant has been used as a medical cure for bleeding, diarrhoea, asthma, and others.
+Since the 17th century, the yarrow plant has been used as a medical cure for bleeding, diarrhoea, asthma, and more.
 Yarrow tea is great for relieving painful menstrual cramps and preventing heavy bleeding due to blood stagnation.
-This is due to its medicinal properties that encourage the normalisation of menstruation by stimulating circulation in the lining of the uterus.
+Its medicinal properties encourage the normalisation of menstruation by stimulating circulation in the lining of the uterus.

-Besides, yarrow tea is also beneficial for women suffering from mastitis, which is the painful inflammation of breast tissues common in breastfeeding mothers.
+Besides, yarrow tea is also beneficial for women suffering from mastitis.
+Mastitis is the painful inflammation of breast tissues, common in breastfeeding mothers.
 Yarrow tea has anti-inflammatory and antibacterial properties to relieve the pain and heal infections.

 2. Fennel Tea

-The leaves and seeds of the fennel plant were once created into a tea by Greek doctors to help stimulate milk production by breastfeeding mothers.
-Fennel tea has mild oestrogen-like properties, which stimulates and promotes a healthy menstruation flow.
+Greek doctors made fennel leaves and seeds into a tea to help stimulate milk production by breastfeeding mothers.
+Fennel tea has mild oestrogen-like properties.
+It helps to stimulate and promote a healthy menstruation flow.

 It is also a diuretic that encourages urine flow and prevents the formation of kidney stones.
-Drinking fennel tea after meals may help with acid reflux as it balances the pH level in your stomach as well.
+Besides, drinking fennel tea after meals may help with acid reflux as it balances the pH level in your stomach as well.